Open Educational Resources

 ScholaRship

-With my colleagues from the University of Glasgow and Edinburgh, we have started writing a series of tutorials on using R for the scholarship of teaching and learning.
+With my colleagues from the University of Glasgow and University of Edinburgh, we have started writing a series of tutorials on using R for the scholarship of teaching and learning.
 We recognised many resources out there either do not focus on scholarship research or do not use realistic messy data you could expect when working with student data.
-We are steadily building the book as a resource and currently we have:
+We are steadily building the book as a resource and my contributions have currently been:

 • Introduction - Here we outline the motiviation behind our book and what knowledge we expect to engage with the book.